Level the Playing Field for Trade

 No other budget neutral initiative undertaken by the U.S. government has generated jobs on a scale comparable to these FTAs, with the exception of the multilateral trade liberalization begun in 1947.

 Given their economic potential, Brazil, Egypt, India, and Indonesia are all countries named by Chamber members as interesting potential FTA partners.
 However, in each case a great deal of work would need to be undertaken before negotiations could begin.
-For instance, Brazil’s leaders have not given a clear signal of interest in launching negotiations with the United States, though Brazilian officials have done so in the past.

 The history of U.S. trade policy has shown that big ideas have a long gestation, so there’s no reason to delay.
 Seizing these opportunities will bring real benefits for American workers, farmers, and companies.